tobiasgerstenberg/webppl_tutorial/notes/1_webppl_basics.md

 ## Practice

-1. Create several more objects like the `kevin` and `kelsey` objects from above for some of your fellow students.
+1. Create several more objects like the `kevin` and `josh` objects from above for some of your fellow students.
 Assign them several properties, including strength.

 <!--
 - SOLUTION: